 The salt springs also influenced more recent history.
 Native Americans hunted the animals that continued to be attracted to the area for its minerals.
 White pioneers collected salt by boiling the water.
 The area became a trading center due to this important preservative.

-Other Activities: Fishing, camping, picnicking, miniature golf, tennis and wading in the campground's pool are other popular recreational activities.
+Other Activities: Fishing, camping, picnicking, miniature golf, tennis, many nature programs.